-While the withdrawal a person experiences when they stop using marijuana might be mild compared to other drugs like heroin and prescription pills, there are many people who do feel withdrawal on some level without weed.
-These can range from mild to severe, depending on the nature of the habit of the individual.
+While the withdrawal a person experiences when they stop using marijuana might be mild compared to other drugs, there are many people who do feel withdrawal on some level without weed.
+These can range from mild to severe, depending on the nature and the habit of the individual.

 When You Can’t Stop Using Cannabis

 There are people who use cannabis regularly who feel they can’t stop.
 Some people with a heavy habit will smoke upon waking and continue to use throughout the day.
 When they try to quit, they find it impossible to function normally.
 Someone who regularly consumes marijuana and stops abruptly can experience a lack of focus, little motivation, insomnia, decreased appetite, headaches, and irritability.
 These withdrawal symptoms usually begin within 24 hours after quitting and can last for up to 2 weeks.